Iranian saffron is the best saffron in the world and Iran is one of the pioneer exporters of this product.

-Now we can answer the question “why is saffron so expensive?”.
-Because the saffron harvesting process is difficult and from every 150,000 to 200,000 saffron flowers, about 1 kilogram dried saffron is obtained.
+Now we can answer the question “Why is Persian saffron so expensive?”.
+Because the saffron harvesting process is difficult and for every 150,000 to 200,000 saffron flowers, about 1 kilogram of dried saffron is obtained.
 This makes saffron the most expensive spice in the whole world.

-The process of Persian saffron harvesting and separating stigmas is so exciting and entertaining that it attracts many tourists from all over the world to Iran’s saffron farms during November.
+The process of Persian saffron harvesting and separating stigmas is done during the festival.
+It is so exciting and entertaining that attracts many tourists from all over the world to Iran’s saffron farms during November.
 You can also be a part of this process and help the farmers in saffron harvesting.

 Where to Buy Saffron in Iran

 More than 300 tons of Persian saffron is harvested every year, and Iran accounts for about 95% of the world’s saffron production and most of its amount is exported.
 So, Iran is the biggest producer and exporter of saffron in the world.

 In short, Iran saffron is currently exported to 40 countries, including the UAE, Spain, China, India, Hong Kong, Italy, and more.
 Interestingly, some countries pack the Iran saffron and sell it under their name, much more expensive.